 When the ball crosses the goal line, a goal is not scored and was last touched by the attacking team, play is restarted with a goal kick.
 The defending team takes the goal kick anywhere from within the goal area.
-The ball is in play when it is kicked and clearly moves.
+The ball must leave the penalty area before it is in play.
 Attacking players must remain outside the penalty area until the ball is in play.
+If the ball does not leave the penalty area, the goal kick is retaken.